About ETA

 🦅 Eagle Tennis Club · Eagle, Idaho · ~2016–2024

-For nearly a decade, Eagle Tennis Club was more than a tennis facility — it was the heartbeat of competitive tennis in the Treasure Valley.
-Built as an ambitious, ultra-modern indoor tennis complex on the western edge of Eagle, Idaho, the club featured professional-grade courts, world-class coaching, and a community culture that shaped hundreds of players, families, and careers.
+For nearly a decade, Eagle Tennis Club was the heartbeat of competitive tennis in the Treasure Valley.
+An ambitious, ultra-modern indoor complex on the western edge of Eagle, it gave the region professional-grade courts, strong coaching, and a place where players and families gathered all year long.

 💛